hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 This will cause Terraform to detect the change in backend and ask you if you want to copy the state.

 Type `yes` to allow the state to be copied locally.
-Your state should now be present on disk as `terraform.tfstate`, ready to be uploaded to the Private Terraform backend.
+Your state should now be present on disk as `terraform.tfstate`, ready to be uploaded to the Private Terraform Enterprise backend.

-### Step 3: Update backend configuration for Private Terraform
+### Step 3: Update backend configuration for Private Terraform Enterprise

-Change the backend config to point to your Private Terraform installation:
+Change the backend config to point to your Private Terraform Enterprise installation:

 ```tf
 terraform {